 P.S.
 I am always here for you.
 If you are ever having an issue and want to chat about it, feel free to book a call with me.

 If done correctly, the recruitment process can be brutal.
-Looking at hundreds of emails, resumes, and separating the qualified from the non-qualified.
+Looking at hundreds of emails, and resumes, and separating the qualified from the non-qualified.
 Here at Hire Smart Virtual Employees, we consistently measure what we believed are the 5 most valuable characteristics of a virtual employee - character, motivation, experience, knowledge, and capability.

 We spend a lot of time reviewing the candidates’ knowledge and soft skills before they ever get to a client’s interview.
-To get you in the loop on how we manage to select the outstanding candidates differently and successfully hiring competitive virtual employees, here are the simple yet proven steps of our unique recruitment process:
+To get you in the loop on how we manage to select the outstanding candidates differently and successfully hire competitive virtual employees, here are the simple yet proven steps of our unique recruitment process:

 1. Application Screening

 Like most recruitment stages, this is the first stage of the recruitment process where we receive their application, along with their updated resume, cover letter, and basic responses to hypothetical questions prepared from the application guidelines linked from where they’ve found our job post.
 This will then help us gauge their ability to follow basic instructions and will also allow us to have a glimpse of their basic technical skills, necessary experiences, and their compliance to meet the primary requirements such as computer specifications, internet speed, backup tools, and other equipment needed to proceed to the next stage of their application.

 2. Initial Interview